Josh Jung Preview, Player Props: Rangers vs. Mariners

 Josh Jung At The Plate

-- Jung has had at least one RBI in 33.6% of his games this year (40 of 119), with more than one RBI 20 times (16.8%).
-He has also accounted for three or more of his team's runs in eight contests.
+- Jung has driven in a run in 40 games this season (33.3%), including 20 games with more than one RBI (16.7%).
+He has also driven in three or more of his team's runs in eight contests.

+- He has scored in 40.0% of his games this year, with more than one run scored in 18.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.